Best delay pedals 2026: my top picks from slapback to space-age soundscapes

 Reasons to avoid

 If you want a simple delay pedal without the bells and whistles, or you’re just a bit short of cash, the Fender Hammertone Delay pedal is one of the better options out there for cheap delay stompboxes.
+Fender released the Hammertone series back in 2022, and they have been an incredibly popular option for both beginners and budget-seekers alike.

 There’s loads of flexibility thanks to the useful pattern control, which gives you various multi-head tape sounds.
 There’s a quarter-note delay and two rhythmic patterns that are pre-programmed, giving you that classic Space Echo and Echorec-type sound without having to splash the cash.

-Read the full Fender Hammertone Space Delay review
+Read more: Fender Hammertone Space Delay review

 Our expert review: